emi420/hot-project-stats/Readme.md

+# NOTICE: the OhSome API has changed, this tool isn't working anymore.

 # HOT Projects Stats

 This is a Streamlit application that fetches and displays statistics related to HOT (Humanitarian OpenStreetMap Team) projects and hashtagss.
 The application allows users to select a date range and then copy&paste Id, Name and Hashtag directly from a spreadsheet table, receiving corresponding data from [Ohsome API](https://stats.now.ohsome.org/).
 Other sources, like HOT Tasking Manager, will be added soon.